-The EEC’s bespoke Renewable Energy training courses are offered within the client’s premises in the United Kingdom and worldwide.
+The EEC’s bespoke Renewable Energy training courses are offered within the client’s premises in the United Kingdom and worldwide, or through live virtual classroom teaching.

-Since 1975 we have trained thousands of technicians, professionals and personnel from small to large organisations, such as Coca Cola, Sharp, Sanyo, Hilton International Hotels, Panasonic, NATO, Royal Air Force and many more.
+Since 1975 we have trained thousands of technicians, professionals and personnel from small to large organisations, such as the World Bank, IBM, the UN Sustainable Development Committee, Panasonic, Ford Motor Company, Hilton International Hotels, the BBC, and many more.

 |Read testimonials from a selection of EEC bespoke courses: